Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Abstract

 \section{Abstract}

-We review in a pedagogic manner the topic of quantum Brownian motion, with an emphasis on its thermodynamic aspects.
-For the sake of completeness, we begin with the classical treatment of one-dimensional Brownian motion, discussing correlation functions and fluctuation-dissipation relations.
-The equation-of-motion approach, based on the Langevin equation, is mostly followed throughout the paper.
-A microscopic derivation of the generalized Langevin equation is outlined, based on the microscopic model of a heat bath as a collection of a large number of independent classical harmonic oscillators.
-We then consider a fully quantum-mechanical treatment of Brownian motion based on the quantum Langevin equation, where the bath is modelled as a collection of independent quantum harmonic oscillators.
-In the stationary state, we analyze the quantum counterpart of energy equipartition theorem, which has generated a considerable amount of interest in recent literature.
-The free energy, entropy and third law of thermodynamics are discussed for the one-dimensional quantum Brownian motion in a harmonic well.
-Following this, we explore some aspects of dissipative diamagnetism in the context of two-dimensional quantum Brownian motion.
-The role of an external magnetic field and confining potentials is discussed.
-We then briefly outline the path-integral approach to thermodynamics of a quantum Brownian particle.
-Finally, we devote a substantial part of the review to discussing stochastic thermodynamics and fluctuation theorems in the context of classical and quantum Langevin equation.
+This review provides a brief and quick introduction to the quantum Langevin equation for an oscillator, while focusing on the steady-state thermodynamic aspects.
+A derivation of the quantum Langevin equation is carefully outlined based on the microscopic model of the heat bath as a collection of a large number of independent quantum oscillators, the so-called independent-oscillator model.
+This is followed by a discussion on the relevant `weak-coupling' limit.
+In the steady state, we analyze the quantum counterpart of energy equipartition theorem which has generated a considerable amount of interest in recent literature.
+The free energy, entropy, specific heat, and third law of thermodynamics are discussed for one-dimensional quantum Brownian motion in a harmonic well.
+Following this, we explore some aspects of dissipative diamagnetism in the context of quantum Brownian oscillators, emphasizing upon the role of confining potentials and also upon the environment-induced classical-quantum crossover.
+We discuss situations where the system-bath coupling is via the momentum variables by focusing on a gauge-invariant model of momentum-momentum coupling in the presence of a vector potential; for this problem, we derive the quantum Langevin equation and discuss quantum thermodynamic functions.
+Finally, the topic of fluctuation theorems is discussed (albeit, briefly) in the context of classical and quantum cyclotron motion of a particle coupled to a heat bath.